shiftregister-vg/deep_core/README.md

 ## I love getting help

 If you feel like this is a project you would like to contribute to please consider [forking](https://github.com/stevegood/mxwsb/projects#fork-destination-box) and submitting pull requests.
-You can see the list of tasks I'm working on in the [Projects section](https://github.com/stevegood/mxwsb/projects).
+I try to keep track of all items in [waffle.io](https://waffle.io/stevegood/mxwsb).